 6. Once you’ve finished a timed practice session, you will be able to review your performance.
 You can see how many questions you’ve answered correctly (and incorrectly) and how long each question took.
 You will be able to click on the incorrect questions to review them.
 Explanations are provided for answers to all questions.

 The UCAT ANZ only allows you to spend between 14 to 64 seconds per question on average, depending on the section.
-During the early stages of your UCAT ANZ preparation, untimed practice sessions may be useful for familiarizing yourself with the different types of questions and solving the questions correctly.
+During the early stages of your UCAT ANZ preparation, untimed practice sessions may be useful for familiarising yourself with the different types of questions and solving the questions correctly.
 However, as you become more prepared and the UCAT ANZ test date approaches, you should start using the timed practice mode to get the most out of the UCAT ANZ preparation course.

 We’ve been lending a successful helping hand since 2009.
 Medify is here to support you, just reach out to us.